Flat Rates for

 What are the government filing fees and how much are these?

 The USPTO requires a filing fee for each class of goods and services included in a trademark application.
-The standard filing fee is $400 for each class included with the trademark application.
-While these fees are required by the government, we help you save on costs by filing electronically and conducting a paperless examination, lower filing costs to $350 for each class.
+The standard filing fee is $350 for each class included with the trademark application for electronic filing and conducting a paperless examination.

 In some cases, the Examining Attorney may require new classes in the application after filing.
 If this requirement is made by the Examining Attorney, you can decide to (a) add the new class, or (b) remove some of the listed goods or services from the existing classes to avoid having to pay an additional filing fee.